-The Department will determine the proportion of funds associated with the KPI Incentive Program and the Performance Pool so that the total incentive payment the Contractor may earn equals four dollars and twenty-one cents (\$4.21) PMPM, effective July 1, 2022.
-The Contract can earn sixty-four percent (64%) of this funding on Key Performance Indicators and thirty-six percent (36%) on Performance Pool measures.
+The Department will determine the proportion of funds associated with the KPI Incentive Program and the Performance Pool so that the total incentive payment the Contractor may earn equals four dollars and thirty-four cents (\$4.34) PMPM, effective July 1, 2023.
+The Contract can earn sixty-four and seven-tenths percent (64.7%) of this funding on Key Performance Indicators and thirty-five and three-tenths percent (35.3%) on Performance Pool measures.
 Any unearned KPI dollars will be added to the Performance Pool.